Symmetries of excitons: Total crystal angular momentum

 A similar conservation rule can also be derived for exciton-phonon interactions.
 Suppose the same $n$-fold rotational symmetry along $\hat{\mathbf{n}}$ exists in the little point group of the phonon crystal momentum $\mathbf{q}$, then the exciton-phonon matrix elements satisfy

-where $j_S$, $j_\nu$, and $j_{S'}$ are the total crystal angular momenta of the initial exciton $S$, the phonon mode $\nu$, and the final exciton $S'$, respectively, and $\partial_{\mathbf{q}}^{\nu} V$ denotes the phonon deformation potential associated with the phonon mode $\nu$.
+where $j_S$, $j_\nu$, and $j_{S'}$ are the total crystal angular momenta of the initial exciton $S$, the phonon mode $\nu$, and the final exciton $S'$, respectively, and $\partial_{\mathbf{q}}^{\nu} V$ denotes the \replytoreferee{directional derivative of the self-consistent potential along the displacement vector (with dimensions of length) of the phonon mode of index $\nu$}.
 (See Appendix~\ref{appen:ex-ph_def} for detailed expressions for exciton-phonon matrix elements.)

 According to Equation~\eqref{eq:tcry_J_conservation}, the matrix element $\bra{S',\mathbf{Q}\!+\!\mathbf{q}} \partial_{\mathbf{q}}^{\nu} V \ket{S,\mathbf{Q}}$ can be nonzero only if

 where $l$ is an integer\footnote{As shown in Eq.~\eqref{eq:exph_prefinal}, there is an extra term for $\mathbf{Q}=0$ corresponding to a disconnected diagram.
 It can be straightforwardly shown that this disconnected diagram gives the same factor as in Eq.~\eqref{eq:tcry_J_conservation}, so the conservation rule applies equally to the exciton-phonon matrix elements defined in Eq.~\eqref{eq:exph_matr_elmentQ}.}.
 Equations~\eqref{eq:Total_J_conserv_rule} and \eqref{eq:tcry_J_conservation} show that the total crystal angular momentum must be conserved in microscopic interactions.